Teaching English to Speakers of Other Languages

 Graduates of this program will be prepared for the careers listed below.
 All opportunities may not be listed.

-Students may graduate at the end of any semester if they meet the necessary degree requirements and all program and University deadlines.
+Students may graduate at the end of any semester if they meet the necessary degree requirements and all program and university deadlines.
 Students should confer closely with their advisors regarding graduation as they approach the completion of their degree requirements.
 The initial step in the graduation process consists of a formal application for graduation.
 This must be done by the announced deadline (usually during the semester prior to the semester of anticipated graduation).
 A complete list of important deadlines and responsibilities that must be met prior to graduation, instructions and guidelines for completing the application for graduation, and the graduation application is found at: https://grad.uc.edu/student-life/graduation.html

 The student must be registered for at least one graduate credit in their program in an academic year, after having met minimum degree/candidacy requirements to be considered a graduate student throughout the academic year.
 Further, students must be registered for at least one graduate credit during the academic year in which they will graduate.